billsix/cprogrammingbook/doc/02-Variables.rst

 The
-alphabet of C, although of relevance, is not normally a day-to-day consideration of practising programmers, so it has been discussed but can now be largely ignored.
+alphabet of C, although of relevance, is not normally a day-to-day consideration of practicing programmers, so it has been discussed but can now be largely ignored.

 Much the